solid-stack/mvc-express-mongoose/README.md

 })
 ```

+When the app exits, it's good practice to close all open mongoose connection using [`mongoose.disconnect`](http://mongoosejs.com/docs/api.html#index_Mongoose-disconnect).

 ## Config

 The config object should include the following values for the current environment.
 Below is an example for